ThaMaster/acg_3d_studio/README.md

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-05

+- The state will contains the actual light objects.
+- Refactored out each parsing of each node to their own function.
+- Tested more object files and fixed some bugs.
+- Implemented the *Map* that stores each loaded object and only loads from disk if it is not present in the map.
+- Fixed so that the geometries only inits the shader and uploads all the data once when the *RenderVisitor* arrives to the node.
+This fixed the performance problem!
+- Renamed the *M_Node* class to *Node* since this project no longer uses *Mesh* or the previous *Node* class.

 ### Change log - 2024-02-04

 - Removed the Mesh and Node class from the project.